What is a Blizzard?

 Visibility less than 400m.
 Credit: weather.gov

 In the United States, storm systems powerful enough to cause blizzards usually form when the jet stream dips far to the south, allowing cold, dry polar air from the north to clash with warm, humid air moving up from the south.
-They are most common in the Great Plains, the Great Lakes states, and the northeastern states along the coast, and less common in the Pacific Northwest.
+They are most common in the Great Plains, the Great Lakes, and the northeastern states along the coast and less common in the Pacific Northwest.

 blizzard, snowstorm, weather, visibility, snow, winter, whiteout

-Must last at least 3 hours.
+It must last at least three hours.
 Credit: shutterstock.com

-Low pressure systems moving out of the Rocky Mountains onto the Great Plains can cause thunderstorms and rain to the south and heavy snows and strong winds to the north.
+Low-pressure systems moving from the Rocky Mountains onto the Great Plains can cause thunderstorms and rain to the south and heavy snows and strong winds to the north.
 With few trees or other obstructions to reduce wind and blowing, this part of the country is particularly vulnerable to blizzards with very low temperatures and whiteout conditions.
-In a true whiteout there is no visible horizon.
-People can become lost in their own front yards, when the door is only 3 m (10 ft) away, and they would have to feel their way back.
-Motorists have to stop their cars where they are, as the road is impossible to see.
+In a true whiteout, there is no visible horizon.
+People can become lost in their own front yards when the door is only 3 m (10 ft) away, and they would have to feel their way back.
+Motorists must stop their cars where they are, as the road is impossible to see.

 blizzard, snowstorm, weather, visibility, snow, winter, long winter, train, buried